 Project Dance Makers engages students in the invention of creative movement, the exploration of music and rhythm, and the physical activity of dance.
 Elementary through high school participants learn about creating shapes in three-dimensional space, the relationship of music, rhythm and sound to movement, working together in collaborative dance phrases, and developing dance work inspired by self-expression, personal history and cultural diversity.
 The school-day residencies culminate in an on-site performance.

 Project Dance Makers early childhood sessions begin with simple stretches, then move into skill-building activities.
 Shapes, sounds and storytelling help children to learn simple patterns and to create their own movements, individually and in groups.

-The 2016-17 Project Dance Makers sessions are funded in part by grants from Bader Philanthropies, Inc., The Herzfeld Foundation, Pieper Electrical, Inc./Ideal Mechanical and The Bert L. and Patricia S. Steigleder Trust.
+The 2018-19 Project Dance Makers sessions are funded in part by grants from The Herzfeld Foundation, the Dorothy Inbusch Foundation and the United Performing Arts Fund.

 Recent Outreach Sites

-Auer Avenue - Elm Creative Arts - 53rd Street - 81st Street - El Puente High School - Forest Home Avenue School - Highland Community - Kluge - Lincoln Center Middle School of the Arts - Longfellow Elementary - Manitoba - Milwaukee High School of the Arts - Story - Wauwatosa Catholic Schools - Westside Academy
+Auer Avenue - Elm Creative Arts - 53rd Street - 81st Street - El Puente High School - Forest Home Avenue School - Howard Montessori - Kluge - Lincoln Center Middle School of the Arts - Longfellow Elementary - Manitoba - Milwaukee High School of the Arts - Story - Wauwatosa Catholic Schools - Westside Academy